FedericoBena/one-pedal-acceleration-braking-system/README.md

 The project is divided in 4 stages:
 1. Lab 01: Item definition and Hazard Analysis and Risk Accessment
 2. Lab 02: Simulink implementation of the controller as Finite State Machine
-3. Lab 03: Functional safety concept implementation of Redundancy and Plausability, Unit and Integration testing
+3. Lab 03: Functional safety implementation of Redundancy and Plausability, Unit and Integration testing
 4. Lab 04: Full executable code generation for Arduino Uno, testing in SimulIDE environment and implementation on physical board (video).

 ## Tools